kspworks/snapdrop/docs/faq.md

 * [Producthunt](https://www.producthunt.com/posts/snapdrop)

 ### Help!
 I can't install the PWA!
-if you are using a Chromium-based browser (Chrome, Edge, Brave, etc.), you can easily install Snapdrop PWA on your desktop by clicking the install button in the top-right corner while on [snapdrop.net](https://snapdrop.net) (see below).
+if you are using a Chromium-based browser (Chrome, Edge, Brave, etc.), you can easily install Snapdrop PWA on your desktop by clicking the install button in the top-right corner while on site (see below).
 <img src="pwa-install.png">

 ### What about the connection?
 Is it a P2P-connection directly from device to device or is there any third-party-server?
 It uses a P2P connection if WebRTC is supported by the browser.
 WebRTC needs a Signaling Server, but it is only used to establish a connection and is not involved in the file transfer.

 ### What about privacy?
 Will files be saved on third-party-servers?
 None of your files are ever sent to any server.
 Files are sent only between peers.
 Snapdrop doesn't even use a database.
-If you are curious have a look [at the Server](https://github.com/kasper334/snapdrop/blob/master/server/).
+If you are curious have a look [at the Server](https://github.com/kspworks/snapdrop/blob/master/server/).
 Even if Snapdrop was able to view the files being transfered, WebRTC encrypts the files on transit, so the server would be unable to read them.

 ### What about security?
 Are my files encrypted while being sent between the computers?
 Yes.
 Your files are sent using WebRTC, which encrypts them on transit.